johnsonjh/dps8m-proxy/README.md

 +===========================+=========+
 ```

-If you need to see even more details, use `go version -m proxy`.
+* If you need to see even more details about the `proxy` build, use
+  `go version -m proxy`.

 ### Port binding